-There is always a need for clients to discover changing norms of customers, whether B2B or B2C.
+There is always a need for clients to discover the changing norms of customers, whether B2B or B2C.
 And explore how we can establish common ideals between our clients’ brands and their customers.
-Clients want consultancy, advisory, mutual learning and knowledge sharing in the fast changing landscape of customer behaviours.
+Clients want consultancy, advisory, mutual learning and knowledge sharing in the fast-changing landscape of customer behaviours.

 2. What will brands consider in 2021?

 It could be we have extra time to stop and calibrate this year, or maybe due to a global humanitarian crisis, our focus swings to humanisation – messages and communication styles that are more empathetic, more supportive of social good.
 Beyond business KPIs, marketing work needs to address and provide other social impact, measured in social KPIs.